Useurmind/jekyll-now/_posts/2018-3-19-FluxInTypescriptWithRx.md

 This is a very simple and straight forward implementation thanks to Rx.
 Just call `next` on the subject to trigger it.

 Returning an observable for observing the events in the action allows us to harness the power of all the available Rx operators.
-This useful for example when we not only want to observe the action but also the state of some other store and combine both into one handler.
+This is useful for example when we not only want to observe the action but also the state of some other store and combine both into one handler.

 ### Stores are streams